OASIS: Outlier-Aware LUT-Based GEMM with Dual-Side Quantization for LLM Inference Acceleration: Hardware Design

-The Index Distribution Counter is designed to efficiently compute the index distribution of the partial-sum matrix $C'$, as depicted on the right side of Figure~\ref{fig:kllm-arch}.
-In the K-Means-K-Means MatMul scenario, given $K$ concatenated indices, the Index Distribution Counter decodes these indices into one-hot vectors in parallel, forming a matrix of size $K \times 2^{n_A + n_B}$, where $K$ is the reduction dimension, and $n_A$ and $n_B$ represent the precisions of the two input matrices.
-Subsequently, the bit counters (BTCs) in the Index Distribution Counter calculate the column-wise sums of the $K \times 2^{n_A + n_B}$ matrix, which correspond to the frequency of each index in the concatenated indices.
-In the Integer-K-Means MatMul scenario, only the indices of matrix $A$ are decoded into one-hot vectors, and the BTCs compute the weighted-sums of the $K \times 2^{n_A}$ matrix in each column, with the weights being the corresponding values in matrix $B$.
-To satisfy timing and area constraints, the Index Distribution Counter employs a 16-input design, with each PE Lane incorporating 32 Index Distribution Counters to perform the index distribution calculations in parallel.
+In {\name}, we design an Index Counter to compute the index distribution of the concatenated indices with high parallelism, which is illustrated in Fig.~\ref{fig:idx_counter}(a).
+The concatenated indices are decoded into one-hot vectors in parallel, and the bit counters calculate the row-wise sums of the one-hot vectors to obtain the count for a certain concatenated index.
+For example, the first concatenated index `01' is decoded into the one-hot vector [0, 0, 1, 0] as shown in the first column of the decoded one-hot matrix in Fig.~\ref{fig:idx_counter}(a).
+In the first row of the decoded one-hot matrix, there is one `1', indicating that the concatenated index `11' appears once in the concatenated indices.
+The row-wise sums of the second, third, and fourth rows correspond to the counts of concatenated indices `10', `01', and `00', respectively.
+To satisfy timing and area constraints, the Index Counter employs a 16-input design, with each PE Line incorporating 32 Index Counters to perform the index distribution calculations in parallel.